Install or upgrade the ONTAP Mediator service

 An install script.

-A valid SSL certification is recommended, as documented in this procedure.
+A valid SSL certification is recommended.

 -